CANTUS-Project/api/source/searching.rst

 How to Search
 =============

-Every resource type that may be searched will provide a "search" URL in its "resources" response.
+Every resource type that may be searched will provide a "search" URL in the "resources" response to the server's root URL.
-As the "browsing" URL is the resource type prefixed with ``"browse_"``, the "searching" URL is the resource type prefixed with ``"search_"``.
 For example, you may submit a request to the root URL:

 .. sourcecode:: http